dev1virtuoso/eliza-ctss/README.md

 * Type `st`
 * Type `q` and Enter to exit.

-19. If you want to run ELIZA again, do `runctss` and then telnet in as user `ELIZA` and `r eliza` like before.
+17. If you want to run ELIZA again, do `runctss` and then telnet in as user `eliza` and `r eliza` like before.
+(You do not need to recompile it).

 For more details on any of these steps, and to find out how to make changes to the source code, see [`HACKING.md`](HACKING.md).